 For PhD applications, please submit

 For Master’s applications, please submit undergraduate and (where applicable) graduate grades.
-GRE and recommendation letters are not required but applicants are encouraged to submit them if doing so will strengthen their applications.
+GRE and recommendation letters are not required, although applicants are encouraged to submit them if doing so will strengthen their applications.

 December 15: Full consideration for funding/fellowships